twooldridge/workshop/results.md

 PopLDdecay -InVCF snpArcher/results/cracherodii/cracherodi_clean_snps.vcf.gz -OutStat LD/decay -MaxDist 100 -OutType 1
 ```

-Hmm, seems like this might take a minute or two to run.
+Hmm, this might take a minute or two to run.
 Alternatively, we can submit this as a `slurm` job, and we'll check on the results later:

 ```